zoh-labs/LLM-Engineers-Handbook/README.md

 ## 🌟 Features

-The goal of this book is to create your own end-to-end LLM-based system using best practices:
+-The goal of this book is to create your own end-to-end LLM-based system using best practices:

 - 📝 Data collection & generation
 - 🔄 LLM training pipeline